alanng10/class-lang/Doc/Article/Module/a.md

 1 executable file is for execution with console input and output in a command prompt.
 Another executable file is for execution without console input and output and without command prompt.
 The executable files can be executed in any working directory.
-The directory is ExecuteFoldPath that can be gotten in System.Storage module Arrange class.
-The working directory during module execution is the directory that contain the C# assembly binary of the module.

 Modules read and write files in their data directories with paths that relative to their data directories.
 Modules files in their data directories are not open to other modules by builtin infra.